apache/druid/docs/multi-stage-query/reference.md

 ##### S3 - Amazon S3

 To export results to S3, pass the `s3()` function as an argument to the EXTERN function.
-S3 export requires the `druid-s3-extensions`.
+Export to S3 requires the `druid-s3-extensions`.
+For a list of S3 permissions the MSQ task engine needs to perform export, see [Permissions for durable storage](./security.md#s3).

 The `s3()` function configures the connection to AWS.
 Pass all arguments for `s3()` as named parameters with the value in single quote.
 For example: